 Thanksgiving Turkey for Dummies

 *For those of you hosting a “virtual” Thanksgiving this year due to Covid, check out “Why Zoom Thanksgiving Actually Rocks.”
-For those of you in charge of an actual turkey…. here’s what I learned last year!*
+For those of you in charge of an actual turkey…. here’s what I learned last year!
+I call it Thanksgiving for Dummies *

 It’s three days until Thanksgiving and I just Googled, “Thanksgiving for Dummies.”
 Yup.
 Because I’ve made it to the age of 40 (shh!) without ever having to host Thanksgiving dinner.
 But in just three days, I’m the lady in charge of the turkey.
 And guess what?
 I’ve never cooked a turkey in my life.
 If you’ve been a long-time follower here, you know that I literally created a series called, “Slacker Mom.”